GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

-# GCE survival training
+# Compute Engine survival training

-Training jobs that survive GCE shutdowns
+Training jobs that survive Compute Engine shutdowns

 - - -

-[Google Compute Engine](https://cloud.google.com/compute/docs/) (GCE) gives you direct access to the computational backbone of Google Cloud Platform.
-You can use GCE to create virtual machines provisioned with the resources of your choosing ([satisfying the constraints of any quotas that you define](https://cloud.google.com/compute/quotas)).
+[Google Compute Engine](https://cloud.google.com/compute/docs/) (Compute Engine) gives you direct access to the computational backbone of Google Cloud Platform.
+You can use Compute Engine to create virtual machines provisioned with the resources of your choosing ([satisfying the constraints of any quotas that you define](https://cloud.google.com/compute/quotas)).

 This has particular value when it comes to training machine learning models, as this gives you access to resources beyond those available to you physically.
-For example, GCE will soon offer preemptible GPU instances.
+For example, Compute Engine offers preemptible GPU instances.
 This means that, if you designed your trainer appropriately, your cost per training step could be a fraction of what it would be on a dedicated instance.

-Even if you want to train on a dedicated instance, GPU-enabled GCE instances have always had the issue that they go down about once a week for maintenance.
-This introduces a significant amount of overhead (in both time and money) to performing training on GCE instances.
+Even if you want to train on a dedicated instance, GPU-enabled Compute Engine instances have always had the issue that they go down about once a week for maintenance.
+This introduces a significant amount of overhead (in both time and money) to performing training on Compute Engine instances.

-However, GCE *does* expose primitives that allow you set up training jobs and your GCE instances in a manner that lets you train across instance preemptions and shutdowns.
+However, Compute Engine *does* expose primitives that allow you set up training jobs and your Compute Engine instances in a manner that lets you train across instance preemptions and shutdowns.

 This guide provides you with a template to do exactly that.